Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Preliminaries: Fusion Systems

-In later sections, our treatment of saturated fusion systems will focus specifically on the actions associated to essential subgroups, and the morphisms lifted to them using saturation arguments.
-The reasoning behind this is that a saturated fusion systems is completely determined by this information.
+In later sections, our treatment of saturated fusion systems will focus specifically on the actions associated to essential subgroups, and the morphisms lifted to them.
+The reasoning behind this is that a saturated fusion system is completely determined by this information.
 This observation is contained in the following theorem.